dat-ecosystem/dat/README.md

 $ dat dat://9d011b6c9de26e53e9961c8d8ea840d33e0d8408318332c9502bad112cad9989
 ```

 It will start downloading the data into the current location.
 It will also upload that data to others as long as the terminal is open.

-Dat uses a built in TCP server to share data.
-This means at least one of the peers trying to share data will need their dat port open (default port is 3282, DATA on a phone keypad).
+Anyone who gets access to the unique dat link will be able to download and re-host a copy of the data.
+It's distributed mad science!

 For more information, see the [full project documentation here](http://dat-data.readthedocs.org).